Lake Parramatta: Access

 Road access to Lake Parramatta is by a convoluted journey down a number of innocuous suburban streets that means the lake is a feature unknown and elusive to a great many Sydneysiders – tucked away as it is.
 Visitors would take Bourke Street off Church Street, Parramatta.
 Then onto Lacey Street then Illawong Drive, passing under James Ruse Drive.
 Illawong Drive passes into the reserve and follows the eastern edge of the lake.
-When travelling by bus from the Parramatta Bus Interchange, the Hillsbus route 609 is an option.
-Sydney Trains nearest station is at Parramatta.
+When travelling by bus from the Parramatta Bus Interchange, the CDC NSW route 609 is an option.
+Sydney Trains' nearest station is at Parramatta.

 Heritage listing

 Lake Parramatta Dam was the first large dam built in Australia.
 It was "completed in 1856, practically simultaneously with and probably independently of the modern arch dams in Europe".
-As such the dam has an important place in the history of both dam technology in Australia and in the design of arch dams in the world.
+The dam has an important place in the history of both dam technology in Australia and in the design of arch dams in the world.